Retraction Watch Database User Guide

 For our purposes, if an entire article (or letter, or review, etc.) was indicated as having been removed from publication either temporarily or permanently, it is considered to be “retracted”.
 Using words like “Removed” or “Withdrawn” may have procedural meaning to the publisher or journal editor, but the end result is that the published item is not considered appropriate for citation at that time, and we therefore just use the term retracted.
 We use “Reason(s) for Retraction” to note if the item was removed for a brief period and returned intact (“Temporary Removal”) or if it was republished after changes made (“Retract and Replace”).

 Similarly, many publishers and journals have different internal requirements for their use of erratum, corrigendum, and correction.
 Fundamentally, each means that a change has been made to a published article, but that the article has not been removed from publication.
 As there is no consistency in use, we just lump all into one category of “Correction”.
-“Partial Retractions”, where certain sections or conclusions of an article are deemed invalid and not to be used for citation purposes, are also considered “Corrections” as the article remains in journal contents and is still considered citable as a whole.
+“Partial Retractions”, where certain sections or conclusions of an article are deemed invalid and not to be used for citation purposes, are also considered “Corrections” as the article remains in journal contents and is still considered citable.

 1. Why am I seeing corrections and expressions of concern in a database of retractions?